extonlineclassic/extonlineclassic.github.io/README.md

 By using the router link LED, you can select the location where the extender to router connection will be optimal.
 Connect the Wi-Fi-enabled devices to your extender network and enjoy seamless internet connectivity.

-Unable to access the extender management interface?
-Here is what you can do:
+<h3>Unable to access the extender management interface?
+Here is what you can do:</h3>

 Sometimes when a user tries to access the 192.168.188.1 admin setup page, they receive an error message on their screen saying that the web page cannot be opened.
 If you are also getting the same error message on your device while trying to access the extender setup page, you can proceed with the troubleshooting steps below and get rid of the issue.